brettmariani923/Tetris/README.md

 The piece moves by receiving (left and right inputs, and up and down inputs)

 {
-    and by using those values, as well as the values foreach (of the blocks on x axis, and the values of the blocks on y axis in the tuple that makes up the tetromino shape)
+    and by using those values, as well as the values foreach (of the offset blocks on the x axis, as well as the values of the offset blocks on the y axis that make up the tetromino shape)
     {
         ---
         we can sum the x value of the anchor point + x axis values for the offset blocks that make up tetromino + x axis value directional inputs to get the value for int x;
         ---
-        we can sum the y value in the tuple that makes up the anchor point + y axis values for the offset blocks that make up tetromino + y axis value directional inputs to get the value for int y;
+        and we can sum the y value of the anchor point + y axis values for the offset blocks that make up tetromino + y axis value directional inputs to get the value for int y;
         ---
         then we can use the values of int x and int y to determine if (the values of the x axis of the tetris piece are outside the grid on the left, or are outside the grid's on the right, or if the sum of the values of y are outside the top of the grid, or the bottom of it, or if the piece is wthin the grid but the cell is already occupied (!= 0, 1 means occupied)